 Once an OHP enrollee is assigned to PacificSource Community Solutions, they will receive a member welcome packet, which will include information such as their new member ID card and a copy of the member handbook.
-A member is auto assigned to a primary care provider (PCP) when they enroll on the CCO.
+A member is auto assigned to a PCP when they enroll on the CCO.

-A member is auto assigned to a primary care provider (PCP) when they enroll on the CCO.
+A member is auto assigned to a PCP when they enroll on the CCO.
 Members may change their PCP or dental care organization at any time by completing the PCP Change Form or by contacting PacificSource Community Solutions Customer Service.
-The form can be found on our website at CommunitySolutions.PacificSource.com/Member.
+The form can be found on our website at CommunitySolutions.
+PacificSource.com/Member.
 Contact phone numbers are listed in the Who to Contact section.

-9.1.3 Medicare Advantage Enrollment
+10.1.3 Medicare Advantage Enrollment